The Calcutta Polo Club Lives On

 The Calcutta Polo Club

-Established in the year of 1862, the Calcutta Polo Club lies in the heart of West Bengal’s capital city.
+Established in 1862, the Calcutta Polo Club lies in the heart of West Bengal’s capital city.
 It is quite possible that without the birth of the Calcutta Polo Club, the Sport of Kings may have never spread across the world.
 In the late 1990s, the Calcutta Polo Club experienced several challenges.

 Calcutta Polo Club : The Spread of Modern Day Polo